o2r-project/reference-implementation/README.md

 This project contains configurations and scripts to make running the o2r reference implementation as easy as possible.

+The project uses [`make`](https://www.gnu.org/software/make/), which helps simplifying the execution of the various steps necessary to run your own o2r-platform into a simple set of commands.
+These commands are formulated in the `Makefile` included in this project.

 The commands in _this file_ (`README.md`) assume a Linux shell and tools available under Linux.
 See the file `README-WIN.md` for Windows-specific instructions on running the reference implementation using Windows and/or Docker Toolbox.